Why should I use TEACH Services, Inc. as my publisher?

 Book royalties sound great at this point.
 You’re making money on every sale, and 10-12 percent of the SRP on every sale the publisher and their distributors sell can add up very quickly.

-What is a Royalty Advance and how does it work?
+What is a Royalty Advance, and how does it work?

 When are royalties paid?

-After a title is finished and released, the author will receive monthly sales reports for the current and next calendar years (you can request additional years at no charge if desired).
+After a title is finished and released, the author will receive monthly sales reports for the current and subsequent calendar years (you can request additional years at no charge if desired).
 These reports show all sales for the previous 365 days.

-In the spring of each year starting around March/April royalty checks are mailed with a yearly report.
+In the spring of each year, starting around March/April, royalty checks are mailed with a yearly report.
 There are a few notable exceptions: